YidingWang05/BlackJack-Simulator/logbook.md

   - pro: easy algo, less complexity, reduce the number of loops used.
   - con: might be confusing for real user.

+### 05/08/2025
+- Finished the `double down`.
+Past the test for it
+- Finished the `bust` check.
+Final decision was use the idea above

+Problem:
+- Optimize `double down`: Currently, if user don't want to double down, they have to press the key for other action twice. e.g. press `h` twice for `hit`.
+The possible solution to solve this has been attached in the `game.py`